GeqinHan/Ruminant-lncRNAs/README.md

 ### 3️⃣ Step 3.
 Genome alignment.
-A multi-species genome alignment of 14 Ungulate species using sheep/sika deer as the reference genome.
+A multi-species genome alignment was performed across 14 ungulate species, using the sheep (or sika deer) genome as the reference.

 ```
 # 3-genome-alignment
 ```

 ### 4️⃣ Step 4.
-Candidate homologous lncRNA pairs.
-Filtering candidate homolog lncRNA pairs based on the following criteria:

-- 1) Overlap length between lncRNA and homolog block ≥ 50bp;
-- 2) Bidirectional homolog block overlap ratio ≥ 40%.
+Calculate lncRNAs sequence identity.
+Calculate sequence identity for lncRNAs in the reference species (sheep or sika deer) by comparing them against multiple other species based on genome alignment data.

 ```
-# 4-candidate-homolog-lncRNA-pairs
+# 4-lncRNAs-sequence-identity
 ```

-### 5️⃣ Step 5.
-Calculate whole genome identity value.
+### 5️⃣ Step 5.Calculate mRNAs sequence identity.

-The genome sequence identity value between species is calculated based on 1v1 comparisons.
+Calculate sequence identity for mRNAs in the reference species (sheep or sika deer) by comparing them against multiple other species based on genome alignment data.

 ```
-# 5-whole-genome-identity-value
+# 5-mRNAs-sequence-identity
 ```

 ### 6️⃣ Step 6.
 Calculate lncRNA identity value.

-The step6 involves keeping lncRNAs with identity value ≥ cutoff in innergroup and < cutoff in outgroup.
-The cutoff value equals the 1v1 whole genome identity value.
+Calculate sequence identity between sheep mRNAs and multiple other species, and compute bootstrap confidence intervals (CI) for these identity values.

 ```
-# 6-lncRNAs-identity-value
+# 6-bootstrap-algorithm
 ```